“What do you think I am, you scrawny earthbag? I’m a woman!”

 Earth-Justin’s review: Imagine that you’re a film studio head that’s facing the reality that a competitor is about to release the most anticipated science-fiction movie of the year.
 Heck, the most anticipated anything-movie of the year, period.
 And you need to figure out a way to counter-program using limited resources and cheaper actors.
 What’s your solution?

-This was the scenario in 1983, as Star Wars: The Empire Strikes Back was set to take theaters by storm for the summer blockbuster season.
+This was the scenario in 1983, as Star Wars: Return. of the Jedi was set to take theaters by storm for the summer blockbuster season.
 Columbia Pictures thought that a perfect solution would be to get its own scifi movie out a week beforehand.
 The film in question would star a Han Solo-like character and even, why not, utilize 3-D. That movie was, of course, Spacehunter: Adventures in the Forbidden Zone.

 Obviously, this wasn’t an attempt to make the most amazing story with an unlimited budget, but rather to pander, cajole, and entertain on the cheap.
 To that end, Spacehunter actually did fairly well, becoming one of the most popular videocasette rentals of the year.
 OK, it was at the bottom of the top 10, but it was still on there!